memgraph/helm-charts/charts/memgraph-high-availability/aks/README.md

 The most cost-friendly way to manage a Memgraph HA cluster in K8s is using a IngressNginx contoller.
 This controller is capable of routing TCP messages on Bolt level protocol to the K8s Memgraph services.
 To achieve this, it uses only a single LoadBalancer which means there is only a single external IP for connecting to the cluster.
 Users can connect to any coordinator or data instance by distinguishing bolt ports.
-The 1st step is to install Memgraph HA:
+First install Memgraph HA:

 ```
 helm install mem-ha-test ./charts/memgraph-high-availability --set \